 Current estimates suggest a shortfall of EUR 155 billion compared to the total need for investment of EUR 500 billion to meet internet connectivity objectives for 2025.

-To further stimulate the investment now under way in high-speed broadband roll-out, the EU is also mobilising public and private resources through the European Structural and Investment Funds (around EUR 6 billion up to 2020) and instruments such as the European Fund for Strategic Investments (around EUR 3.2 billion) and the Connecting Europe Facility.
+To further stimulate the investment now under way in high-speed broadband roll-out, the EU is also mobilising the European Structural and Investment Funds (around EUR 6 billion up to 2020 to provide more than 14,5 million households with high speed broadband access) and instruments such as the European Fund for Strategic Investments (around EUR 3.2 billion of public and private investment) and the Connecting Europe Facility.
 A Connecting Europe Broadband Fund will help private investors to join up the efforts to support digital network infrastructures in under-served areas and trigger up to EUR 1.7 billion of additional investment up to 2021.
 This work will also receive a boost with the rapid adoption and implementation of the proposal on promoting internet connectivity free to users in local communities (WiFi4EU initiative).
 This would enable up to 8,000 local communities to benefit from a total funding of EUR 120 million up to 2020.
-In this context, it should be noted that the Commission regularly clears national broadband schemes which also constitutes an important EU-level action to stimulate investments.
+In this context, it should be noted that the Commission regularly clears national broadband state aid schemes and this also constitutes an important EU-level action to stimulate investments.

 All stakeholders need to work together to meet the EU’s connectivity ambitions for 2025 and ensure that Europe takes a leading global role in the deployment of 5G services by implementing the 5G Action Plan.

 A better online marketplace for consumers and businesses